turingschool/curriculum/tutorials/performance/measuring.markdown

  ...
 ```

-Each time an article is loaded then all of the comments for the article are also loaded.
-Suppose a comment had another `has_many` relationship under it.
-If this other model was also being accessed to display each comment it would result in another query in the request for each comment attached to the article.
+We fetch the `@article` in the controller which executes a single query.
+When we call `@article.comments` in the controller it runs a second query to fetch all the comments matching the foreign key of this article.

+That's not a problem, yet.
+Then when we access `comment.user.name` we'll kick off another query to fetch the `User` with the matching `user_id`.
+This will cause an additional query for *each comment on the page*.
+So a popular article, with 30 comments, would run 32 total queries.

 ### Side-Effect Queries

-( Queries that are triggered every request )
-( Like from before filters, eg: user lookup or shopping cart lookup )
-( If necessary to the app, these are what should be put in a high-performance cache )(the first

 Side-Effect Queries are queries that may be executed for every or many requests in the application.
-These types of queries often come from before_filters doing things like looking up the current user or contents of a shopping cart.
+These types of queries often come from `before_filter` calls doing things like looking up the current user or the contents of a shopping cart.

-If these queries are crucial to every request in the application then they may be a good candidate of something that should be moved into a high-performance cache like Redis (more on this later).
+If these queries are crucial to every request in the application then they may be a good candidate for a high-performance cache like Redis.

 ## New Relic

-( Basic intro, mention how just about every Rails app uses New Relic)
+New Relic (http://newrelic.com/sliderocket) is an essential tool for any Rails application.
+It tracks the performance of every request and can be used in both development and production.

 ### Setup

-( Gem, API key, registering, app config, etc )
+Add the `newrelic_rpm` gem to your `Gemfile` and `bundle`.

+Register for an account at http://newrelic.com/ and get the `newrelic.yml` from the welcome email.
+Drop this file into the `/config` directory of your project.

 ### Usage in Development

-( What are some of the things to look at, click on, etc)
+New Relic will track the most recent 100 requests in development.
+To view the data visit `/newrelic` in your browser.

+So, assuming your app is running on `localhost:3000`, find New Relic at `http://localhost:3000/newrelic`

 ### Usage in Production

-( Any notes about parts that are more useful in production )
+There's no additional configuration for production, just run your app as normal then view the results here: http://rpm.newrelic.com/

 ## Perftools.rb

-( More Introduction to Perftools )

 PerfTools.rb is a port of Google's Perftools: https://github.com/tmm1/perftools.rb

+It's an amazing library to profile which methods are making up the bulk of your processing time.

 ### Basic Ruby Usage